 FMS Wertmanagement refinances itself on both the money and the capital markets.
 On the money markets, it uses repos besides short-term, unsecured borrowings.
 FMS Wertmanagement also issues bonds and promissory notes with medium and long-term maturities.

 FMS Wertmanagement is supervised by the Federal Agency for Financial Market Stabilisation (FMSA), which has extensive information, controlling, audit and instruction rights.
-Among others, FMSA determines the composition of FMS Wertmanagement's Supervisory Board, approves revisions of its wind-up plan and is integrated into decisions of strategic importance.
+Among others, FMSA approves revisions of its wind-up plan and is integrated into decisions of strategic importance.
 Whilst FMSA serves as the legal regulator, the Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht - BaFin) plays the role of the financial regulator.

-The Financial Market Stabilisation Fund SoFFin is obligated without limitation to provide additional funds under Section 8a of the German Law for Establishing a Financial Market Stabilisation Fund (Gesetz zur Errichtung eines Finanzmarktstabilisierungsfonds - FMStFG) for losses incurred in winding up the portfolio.
+The Financial Market Stabilisation Fund (FMS or SoFFin) is obligated without limitation to provide additional funds under Section 8a of the German Law for Establishing a Financial Market Stabilisation Fund (Gesetz zur Errichtung eines Finanzmarktstabilisierungsfonds - FMStFG) for losses incurred in winding up the portfolio.

 This is also reflected in Article 7 (1) of the Charter of FMS Wertmanagement: “SoFFin shall be obligated vis-à-vis the winding-up institution and FMSA […] to compensate all losses until the winding-up institution is discontinued.”